robertthiesmeier/cross_site_imputation/README.md

 	}
 }

-** do the analysis for all studies with complete data
+** do the analysis for all studies with complete data and fit a final random-effects meta-analysis

 forv i = 1/3{
 	use study_`i', replace